BabinJ/Automate-The-Boring-Stuff-with-Python-2e/README.md

-In this repository, I will be working through the entire "Automate the Boring Stuff with Python (2e)" text.
+In this repository, I will be working through the entire "Automate the Boring Stuff with Python (2e)" text by @alsweigart .

 Directories will be created for chapters/projects/exercises where coding/reproduction will occur (rather than simple one/two-liner examples in the text.